mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 I discovered this solution by mistake.
 My plan was to turn on "Do Not Disturb" during periods of deep focus, but I'd often forget to re-enable notifications afterward.
 It turned out that there was no need.

-My life was better without the notifications.
+My life was better without notifications.
 If I want to check my texts, I check my texts.
 There's no need to see seven apps begging for my attention every time I take out my phone.

 ### Replace texts with phone calls